Robert Catesby: Education

 In 1586 Robert was educated at Gloucester Hall in Oxford, a college noted for its Catholic intake.
 Those either studying at university or wishing to take public office could not do so without first swearing the Oath of Supremacy, an act which would have compromised Catesby's Catholic faith.
 Presumably to avoid this consequence, he left without taking his degree, and may then have attended the seminary college of Douai.

-In 1588, at time of the Spanish Armada, Robert was allegedly imprisoned at Wisbech Castle along with Francis Tresham.
+In 1588, at the time of the Spanish Armada, Robert was allegedly imprisoned at Wisbech Castle along with Francis Tresham.

 Adulthood

+On 8 May 1592, he married Katherine Leigh, daughter of Sir Thomas Leigh of Stoneleigh Abbey in Warwickshire (1530–1626) and Katherine Spencer (1544–1626), and granddaughter of Sir Thomas Leigh of Stoneleigh Abbey and his wife Alice Barker, sometimes known as Coverdale, who was an heiress, thanks to her uncle Sir Rowland Hill, publisher of the Geneva Bible.

-In 1593 he married Catherine Leigh, granddaughter of Sir Thomas Leigh of Stoneleigh Abbey in Warwickshire.
-Catherine came from a wealthy Protestant family and brought with her a dowry of £2,000, but also a religious association that offered Robert some respite from the recusancy laws then in effect.
-From the death of his grandmother the following year he inherited a property at Chastleton, in Oxfordshire.
+Katherine came from wealthy and respected Protestant families and brought with her a dowry of £2,000, but also a religious association which offered Robert some respite from the recusancy laws then in effect.
+On the death of his grandmother Katherine in 1593, he came into the family property at Chastleton, in Oxfordshire.
 The couple's first son William died in infancy, but their second son Robert survived, and was baptised at Chastleton's Anglican parish church on 11 November 1595.
-When Catesby's father died in 1598, his estates at Ashby St Ledgers were left to his wife, while Catesby and his family remained at Chastleton.
+When Catesby's father died in 1598, his estates at Ashby St Ledgers were left to his wife for life, while Catesby and his family remained at Chastleton.
 Catesby had seemed happy to remain a Church Papist but after his wife's death later that year he further embraced Catholicism.